Towards Disentangling Information Paths with Coded ResNeXt: Coded ResNeXt

 \subsubsection{DropSubNNs}

-The second algorithmic addition is a type of dropout \cite{dropout} similar to techniques such as SpatialDropout \cite{spatialDropout}, StochasticDepth \cite{stochastic_depth}, and DropPath \cite{Fractalnet_DropPath}.
-Seeing each subNN as a more complicated neuron, we apply dropout to it such that its output is zeroed with a fixed probability $p_{drop}$.
+The second algorithmic addition is a type of dropout \cite{dropout}, similar to techniques such as SpatialDropout \cite{spatialDropout}, StochasticDepth \cite{stochastic_depth}, and DropPath \cite{Fractalnet_DropPath}.
+Seeing each subNN as one more complicated neuron, we apply dropout to it, so its output is zeroed with a fixed probability $p_{drop}$.
 This method is coined as \textit{DropSubNNs}.
-Our aim is to reduce the ``co-adaptation'' effect \cite{dropout} on the subNN level, according to which subNNs will be collaborating in groups instead of trying to independently produce useful features.
+Our aim is to reduce the ``co-adaptation'' effect \cite{dropout} on the subNN level, according to which subNNs collaborate in groups instead of trying to independently produce useful features.
+In our implementation, we apply the same random mask to all blocks that have the same coding scheme.

-The term \textit{coding scheme} of a block corresponds to the mapping of the classes to codewords as in \cref{fig:arc}(c).
-In our implementation, if the subsequent blocks are designed with the same coding scheme, then no new mask is chosen for each of these blocks; the first block randomly generates one mask which is then reused to the subsequent blocks having the same coding scheme.

-\subsection{The network}
+\subsection{The Network}

 The complete network is constructed as a sequence of blocks.
 The Energy Normalization, $\mathcal{L}_{code,l}$, and dropSubNNs are applied only to blocks whose subNNs we want to specialize in some subsets of classes.
-So for blocks with $r_l=N/N=1$, we use the conventional ResNeXt block as in \cref{fig:arc}(a).
-In that sense, the ResNeXt model can be seen as a Coded ResNeXt model where all blocks have ratios $r_l=N/N$.
+Thus, for blocks with $r_l=N/N=1$, we use the conventional ResNeXt block as in \cref{fig:arc}(a).
+In that sense, the ResNeXt model is a Coded ResNeXt model where all blocks have $r_l=N/N$.